A cauliflower is nothing but a cabbage with a college education – Mark Twain

 - The second is interactivity.
 So, not only should it be somewhat lecture-based just to kind of get things kicked off, we are seeing a lot more modeling where it’s more conversational, more seminar-style online, and that’s getting closer and closer to having a full university experience in class.

 And a lot of entrepreneurship is happening in that space in terms of being able to use out breakout rooms and do them well.
 So, best practices are coming out of some of the major education divisions of universities in the United States and around the world and experimenting with good ways of doing interactive online sessions rather than just purely Socratic or didactic movements with one lecturer, sort of sage on the stage, is getting a lot more conversation.
 And this is especially true for graduate education, where it is the conversation where most of the learning takes place.

 - The third big trend is trying to connect it back to face to face.
-One of the biggest issues with respect to COVID-19 is actually having a situation in which you can have some face-to-face.
+One of the biggest issues concerning COVID-19 is actually having a situation in which you can have some face-to-face.
 So, a lot of students do not want to have 100% online.

 They want to have at least some connection to the students in class and it just does not necessarily pay off and having off session hours asynchronous learning.
 Otherwise, there is some movement to try to get more and more hybrid.
 And COVID-19 while accelerating the pace at which we are going online has also accelerated the idea of the experience might be lost.
 Somewhat if you do not have some face-to-face interaction?